 Content spacing: After 12pt Line spacing: Exactly 16pt

 You may choose to access free consultation with our Journal staff prior to submission

-Email your paper in MS Word format with a sentence or two describing your background
+Email your paper in MS Word format with a sentence or two (max.
+25 words) describing who you are.

 Frequently Asked Questions

 Simple and basic academic rigour is expected, but more pertinently, it is a critical voice that is needed, translated in your personal writing style.
 The thought paper, is after all, meant to spark engagement and dialogue and should be written in a manner that best facilitates this.

 I am not confident in writing in English, can I submit in another language?